 I wasted hours scrambling down trails that abruptly ended in vertical drops down cliff faces — all with serious ‘pucker factor’ as we used to say in the army — only having to climb up again and follow another dead end.
 Maybe I would get to break out that survival kit after all.

 I was quickly crossing the fine line between “turned around” and “lost.”

 Eventually one faint trail led into an orchard with a small house.
 Where there’s a house, especially a business, there’s usually a path to the valley floor.
 After a less-than-cordial entanglement with the owner’s barbed wire fence, I hobbled down an impressive set of stone stairs with tiny specks of blood forming around new holes in my shorts.

 I used a single alcohol wipe — the only useful item in my two-kilogram survival kit — to clean up.

 The road.
 The same road I could have easily taken from my guesthouse.
 Grudgingly, with sun fading quickly, I scooted along at high speed toward Solang.
 The plan was now to catch the last public bus from there around 4:30 p.m. back to Manali.
-If I missed the bus, I would have an interesting time hitchhiking on the dark highway.
+If I missed the bus, I would have an interesting time hitchhiking on a dark highway in India.

-As I was mulling over what it would be like to hitchhike in India, I passed through several small villages along the way.
+As I was mulling over what it would be like to hitchhike on a dangerous road, I passed through several small villages along the way.
 School kids pointed the way, which I surely couldn’t have found without them.
-Up and up, the road deteriorated into an ancient stone path, well worn from centuries — no exaggeration — of people, carts, and maybe even a sadhu or two making their way over the mountain pass.
+Up and up, the road deteriorated into an ancient stone path, well worn from centuries — no exaggeration — of people, carts, and maybe even a sadhu or holy man making their way over the mountain pass.

 The peace, especially compared to the rest of India, was astonishing.
 I didn’t see another human for quite some time, at least until my road turned into a sprawling boulder field formed by chunks breaking off the last mountain between me and my goal.